benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

         {"Bob", 75},
     }
-    // i and j are the two slice indices sort.Slice(people, func(i, j int) bool {
+    // i and j are the two slice indices sort.Slice(people,
+               func(i, j int) bool {
                    return people[i].Name &lt; people[j].Name
                })
 </pre>

 <p>There are other ways to work around Go's lack of generics, such as
 creating container types that use <tt>interface{}</tt> (the "empty interface").
-This effectively "boxes" every value inserted into the collection, and requires run-time type assertions, so it is neither particularly efficient or type-safe.
-However, it works and is pragmatic, and even some standard library types like <tt><a href="https://golang.org/pkg/sync/#Map">sync.Map</a></tt> use this approach.</p>
+This effectively "boxes" every value inserted into the collection, and requires run-time type assertions, so it is neither particularly efficient nor type safe.
+However, it works and is pragmatic;
+even some standard library types like <tt><a href="https://golang.org/pkg/sync/#Map">sync.Map</a></tt> use this approach.</p>

-<p>Some developers go so far as to argue generics shouldn't be added at
+<p>Some developers go so far as to argue generics shouldn't be added to Go at
-all, as they will bring too much complexity.
-For example, developer Greg Hall <a href="https://dzone.com/articles/go-doesnt-need-generics">hopes</a>
+all, since they will bring too much complexity.
+For example, Greg Hall <a href="https://dzone.com/articles/go-doesnt-need-generics">hopes</a>
 "<span>that Go never has generics, or if it does, the designers find some way to avoid the complexity and difficulties I have seen in both Java generics and C++ templates</span>".</p>

-<p>The Go team takes the complexity issues seriously.
+<p>The Go team takes the complexity issue seriously.
 As core developer
-Russ Cox states in his 2009 article <a href="https://research.swtch.com/generic">The Generic Dilemma</a>:</p>
+Russ Cox states in his 2009 article "<a href="https://research.swtch.com/generic">The Generic Dilemma</a>":</p>

 <div class="BigQuote">
 <p>It seems like there are three basic approaches to generics:</p>